ashishps1/awesome-low-level-design/problems/parking-lot.md

 2. The **Level** class represents a level in the parking lot and contains a list of parking spots.
 It handles parking and unparking of vehicles within the level.
 3. The **ParkingSpot** class represents an individual parking spot and tracks the availability and the parked vehicle.
 4. The **Vehicle** class is an abstract base class for different types of vehicles.
 It is extended by Car, Motorcycle, and Truck classes.
-5. The **VehicleType** enum defines the different types of vehicles supported by the parking lot.
+5. The **VehicleSize** enum defines the different types of vehicles supported by the parking lot.
 6. Multi-threading is achieved through the use of synchronized keyword on critical sections to ensure thread safety.
 7. The **Main** class demonstrates the usage of the parking lot system.